Taking STEM Outside the Classroom

 There’s no one right way to move science and technology beyond the classroom.
 Institutional partnerships, field trips, competitions—all offer avenues through which students may be invited to put aside their textbooks and roll up their sleeves.

-At West Vancouver Secondary School, Todd Ablett has one main rule he likes to follow as his students cobble together their robot creations: Stay out of the way.
+At West Vancouver Secondary School, Todd Ablett has one main rule he likes to follow as his students cobble together their robot creations: stay out of the way.

 “I advise and mentor and coach, but at the end of the day it is their design and they run forward with it.
-The hardest thing I have to do is to put my hands in my pockets,” he said.
-“They may discover that after a month or two that they have gone down the wrong path, but that can be a powerful learning moment, the moment when they ask: Now what do we do?
+The hardest thing I have to do is to put my hands in my pockets,” he says.
+“They may discover that after a month or two that they have gone down the wrong path, but that can be a powerful learning moment, the moment when they ask: now what do we do?
 In STEM, you have to learn to be fearless about your failures.”

 A seasoned journalist with 20+ years’ experience, Adam Stone covers education, technology, g the military, along with diverse other topics.